International Biodiversity Coalition

 Why such an initiative?

-In a systemic environmental crisis where the issues of Biodiversity, Climate, and Desertification – from the three United Nations Conventions on the environment – are interconnected, Climate Chance is launching an ambitious new initiative to protect ecosystems, addressing all three issues: an international coalition on Biodiversity corridors in Africa.
+In a systemic environmental crisis where the issues of Biodiversity, Climate, and Desertification – from the three United Nations Conventions on the environment – are interconnected, Climate Chance is launching an ambitious new initiative to protect ecosystems, addressing all three issues: an international coalition for Biodiversity corridors in Africa.

 The protection of Africa’s vast wildlife and its iconic species, including elephants, chimpanzees, and lions, is a major priority for global biodiversity conservation.